ecomods/patternscaper/function_specifications.md

 - `scatter_zone_prop` (numeric): Proportion of height for scatter zone (default: 0.5)
 - `rotation` (numeric): Angle to rotate landscape in degrees (default: 0)
 - `seed` (integer): Random seed for reproducibility (default: NULL)
+- `as_raster` (logical): Whether to return a SpatRaster (default: TRUE)
+- `crs` (character): CRS if returning as raster (default: NULL)

 **Output:**
+- If as_raster=TRUE: SpatRaster with randomly scattered trees below treeline
-- SpatRaster: Binary landscape with randomly scattered trees below treeline
+- If as_raster=FALSE: Matrix with randomly scattered trees below treeline

 **Description:**
 1. If seed is not NULL, sets random seed
-2. Creates sharp treeline base landscape
+2. Creates sharp treeline base landscape as matrix (using as_raster=FALSE)
 3. In scatter zone below treeline, randomly places trees based on scatter_density
-4. Converts to raster and rotates if needed
+4. If rotation != 0, rotates landscape matrix
+5. If as_raster=TRUE, converts to SpatRaster
-5. Returns the resulting landscape
+6. Returns the landscape in the requested format

 ### `create_landscape_sine_bands`